Signing a document with your own initials is a way to autograph your work and let readers now about the authorship.

 Note: Do not confuse initials with digital signature.
 Unlike digital signature, inserting initials do not guarantee authenticity of the PDF document and can not be used to verify validity of the document or to prevent unauthorized changes to it.

-To insert initials to a PDF document, use the Insert > Place Initials menu.
+To insert initials to a PDF document, use the Objects > Place Initials menu.

 Click the Create New Initials item to add new initials or select one of available initials to place initials in the document.

 The Open Containing Folder item opens the folder where all available initials are stored as PDF files.

 Click the Insert > Place Initials > Create New Initials item.
 The following dialog opens: